nus-cs2103/website-base/admin/project-deliverables.md

 * **Scope**:
   * **Each person should demo the enhancements they added**.
 However, it's ok for one member to do all the typing.
-  * Subjected to the constraint mentioned in the previous point, as far as possible, organize the demo to present a cohesive picture of the product as a whole, presented in a logical order. %%&nbsp;Remember to explain the profile of the target user profile and value proposition early in the demo.%%
+  * Subjected to the constraint mentioned in the previous point, as far as possible, organize the demo to present a cohesive picture of the product as a whole, presented in a logical order. %%Remember to explain the profile of the target user profile and value proposition early in the demo.%%
   * It is recommended you showcase how the feature improves the user’s life rather than simply describe each feature.
   * No need to cover design/implementation details as the manager is not interested in those details.
-  * Mention features you inherited from AB3 only if they are needed to explain your new features. %%&nbsp;Reason: existing features will not earn you marks, and the audience is already familiar with AB3 features.%%
+  * Mention features you inherited from AB3 only if they are needed to explain your new features. %%Reason: existing features will not earn you marks, and the audience is already familiar with AB3 features.%%
   * Each person should demo their features.

 * **Structure:**
   * Demo the product using the same executable you submitted, on your own laptop, using the TV.
   * It can be **a _sitting down_ demo**: You'll be demonstrating the features using the TV while sitting down.
 But you may stand around the TV if you prefer that way.
   * It will be an uninterrupted demo: The audience members will not interrupt you during the demo.
 That means you should finish within the given time.
-  * The demo should use a sufficient amount of <tooltip content="`Mr aaa` is not a realistic person name">_realistic_</tooltip> demo data. %%&nbsp;e.g at least 20 contacts%%.
+  * The demo should use a sufficient amount of <tooltip content="`Mr aaa` is not a realistic person name">_realistic_</tooltip> demo data. %%e.g at least 20 contacts%%.
 Trying to demo a product using just 1-2 sample data creates a bad impression.
   * **Dress code** : The level of formality is up to you, but it is recommended that the whole team dress at the same level.

 * **Optimizing the time:**